 - Sterilize the jars.

-- Pour the sauce into the sterilized jars, leaving 1 cm/ 0.4 inches free.
+- Fill jars: Pour the sauce into the sterilized jars, leaving 1 cm/ 0.4 inches free.
 Place the lids on the jars and leave to cool.
 Store in the cellar or in a dark, cool place.

 Adina says